 How To: Insert Horizontal Banner between 1st and 2nd Post

-With the help of Edrei and sheer luck by using one of the Wordpress codes as a search phrase, I finally found how to insert a banner advertisement in between the 1st and 2nd post.
-I’ve been always pondering about this and because I’m no PHP whizz, now I’ve ridden myself of one of my Wordpress mysteries.
-Sorry fellows, but this is only for the Wordpress users.
+With the help of Edrei and sheer luck by using one of the WordPress codes as a search phrase, I finally found how to insert a banner advertisement in between the 1st and 2nd post.
+I’ve been always pondering about this and because I’m no PHP whizz, now I’ve ridden myself of one of my WordPress mysteries.
+Sorry fellows, but this is only for the WordPress users.

 In early 2006, Darren of Problogger initially released a tutorial for this but at the last comment someone said that it wasn’t supported on version 2.x and only version 1.5.